 When it comes to testing and debugging of mobile applications, the important element is target devices.
-Well, if you have the possibility to connect a phone, tablet, etc. directly to your development machine, you don’t have to worry.
-But what if you needed to inspect an app running on a device which couldn’t be physically connected to your Mac?
+Well, if you have the possibility to connect iPhone or iPad directly to your development machine, you don’t have to worry.
+But what if you needed to inspect an app running on a device that couldn’t be physically connected to your Mac?
 Remote debugging will probably be the best option in that case.

 This feature eliminates the need to always connect and disconnect the device for app installation and debugging.

-However, you should bear in mind that, despite its many advantages, this method has some major flaws:
+However, you should bear in mind that, despite its many advantages, this method has some drawbacks:

-To set up iPhone, iPad, or iPod touch, follow these steps:
+To set up iPhone, iPad, follow these steps:

 Now you are ready to start remote debug of iOS apps.